HeardLibrary/digital-scholarship/script/python/json.md

 # Dictionaries

+In the previous lesson, we learned about one important Python data structure: lists.
+In this lesson, we will begin by looking at a second important data structure: dictionaries.

-A dictionary is a structure that is essentially a list of key:value pairs.
+A *dictionary* is a structure that is essentially a list of key:value pairs.
 Dictionaries are enclosed by curly braces.
 Here's an example:

 ```python
 company = {'Mickey Mouse':'Disney', 'Donald Duck':'Disney', 'Daffy Duck':'Warner Brothers', 'Fred Flintstone':'Hanna Barbera'}